bloomlive/advanced-fizzbuzz/README.md

 7. replace any number divisible by 3 and 5 with the word "FTW".
 8. replace any number divisible by 3 or 5 with the word "GG".

+## Errors

+The code will throw and handle an exception if You:

+1. try to supply an end value smaller than start value.
+2. try to add rule to the ruleset twice.